apk/kopf/README.md

   to trigger; in the hash form the hash entry names are the jobs names to trigger, and the values are the extra arguments to pass to the respective jobs.

+## Issues

+`kopf` does not try to kill procs or wait for jobs to finish when terminated itself.
+It probably should.

+A control socket (e.g. for triggering jobs externally) wouldn't hurt either.

+For procs and long-running jobs, `mail-to` is suboptimal, and should send partial output after a configurable time.

+Logging and actual use aren't documented.

+When run with pid 1 (as inside a docker container) it cleans up zombie processes it inherited.
+This may interfere with the regular process termination, but the cleanup is only performed when a job or proc terminates, so chances are low.